 - New traders should risk a maximum of 0.5% per trade to prevent getting into trouble while learning.

 - Do not take capital exposure of more than 25% to 30% of account per trade.

 - Risk control should always be a trader's foremost concern.
 Losing trades are part of the business, but failing to honor stops will quickly knock you out of the game.

-you need a trading system that works.
+If you are serious about becoming a consistently profitable trader, you need a trading system that works.
 To learn how to trade stocks based our proven swing trading techniques with an 11-year track record of success, sign up today

 for your 30-day risk-free access to The Wagner Daily

 or dramatically shorten your learning curve with the best swing trading video course